-Since the early 1900’s, our family has been tapping into Michigan’s abundant resource of maple trees.
-Our 320 acre farm is located in Charlevoix, in the NW corner of Michigan’s lower peninsula.
+Since the early 1900’s, our family has been tapping into Northern Michigan’s abundant resource of maple trees to produce Northern Michigan Maple Syrup.
+Our 320 acre farm is located in Charlevoix, Michigan, in the NW corner of Michigan’s lower peninsula.
 Each spring, when outside temperatures rise above freezing during the day and fall below at night, thousands of maple trees on our farm “wake up!”
 It’s syrup season!
 Clear, natural sap flows abundantly from the trees.
 Our family and friends gather to help on the farm…and hard work & good times begin.

 Following the example of those before us, our family is dedicated to the preservation and conservation of the land that we farm.
 We do not use any chemicals, additives, preservatives, or harmful forestry practices in our production process.